VISA REGIME

 SECURITY SITUATION – The Republic of Slovenia is a very safe country.
 A bit more attention should be paid to one’s belongings and documents in trains on international lines, in shopping malls and gas stations.

-Note: In case a foreign national will not or cannot pay the fine the police officer or other official has the right to retain their personal documents, vehicle or other property as security until the payment of the fine.
+If a foreign national does not wish or is unable to pay a traffic offence fine, a police officer or other authorized official has the right to confiscate personal documents, the vehicle, or other property as security until the fine is paid.

 Contact information: